sysmulch/docs/docs/instructional-talks.md

 # Instructional Talks

-## Making a Business Case for Documentation
+## Making a Busines Case for Documentation

 I am a member of The Good Docs Project, a community of technical writers.
-In August 2024, I collaborated with two community members to give a talk to knowledge management professionals at the World Food Programme.
+In August 2024, I collaborated with two community members to give a talk to knowledge management professionals at the World Food Prgramme.
 The talk was about how to make a business case to improve documentation practices within an organization.

 [Blog post about the talk](https://www.thegooddocsproject.dev/blog/talking-good-docs-with-the-world-food-programme) &mdash; includes links to the slides and video recording